Addressing Guidework Errors | Guide Dogs for the Blind Skip to main content

 Whether the dog needs to show you something or clear you of it, what remains the same is doing an abrupt stop at the point of error.
 The timing and location of the praise and reward differs depending on the type of error.

-Immediate Response: Immediate handler reaction is critical.
-Stop!
-It is important to act quickly when your dog makes an error by stopping abruptly, and perhaps including a verbal alert such as ‘oh, ouch’, which lasts only a second.
+• It is important to act quickly when your dog makes an error and perhaps include a verbal alert such as ‘oh, ouch’, which lasts only a second.

-Note: As tempting as it may be, please refrain from pointing out the error to the dog after the fact.
+For a passable clearance do not praise, tap or offer food reward while in contact with the obstacle doing so will teach your dog that this is a target.
+Remember the goal is to move fluidly around the obstacle without stopping to identify it.
+As tempting as it may be, please refrain from pointing out the error to the dog after the fact.
 The abrupt stop and verbal alert when the error was made is what is most meaningful to your dog.

-Immediate Response: Just like obstacles to avoid, an abrupt stop and verbal alert at the point of error remains the same for a targeting error.
+• Just like obstacles to avoid, an abrupt stop and verbal alert at the point of error remains the same for a targeting error.

-• Give the dog a chance at success!
+Give the dog a chance at success!
 Let’s re-work.

 Curb Errors